Attitude is Everything Charter

 The backpacks were available throughout August and were well-received by audiences; more than half the people who borrowed backpacks said they weren’t sure they would have attended otherwise.

 British Sign Language

-In an effort to make the Virgin Money Street Events more welcoming for D/deaf Fringe-goers, we introduced British Sign Language interpretation for the first time last year.
+In an effort to make the Fringe street events more welcoming for D/deaf Fringe-goers, we introduced British Sign Language interpretation in 2018.
 We also produced over 40 BSL video clips for the Fringe website, providing information for shows featuring BSL interpretation.

 Venue Access Award

 We introduced the Venue Access Award in partnership with Attitude is Everything to promote best practice at the Fringe while recognising the unique challenges Fringe venues face.
 Using the toolkit will help venues ensure they’re doing as much as they can to be accessible to all audiences and performers.

 Since we introduced the award, we’ve seen a notable uptake by venues – from six recipients at the awards’ introduction in 2017, to 39 venues in 2019.

 We’ve developed the Access Fringe training tool as part of our commitment to improving the Fringe’s accessibility.

 The training is designed to ensure that everyone working within the Fringe has the tools to deliver world-class customer service for audiences and participants, and to ensure that no one is discriminated against.
 824 staff at the Fringe Society and Fringe venues have signed up to the training since 2017.